winitzki/scall/tutorial/programming_dhall.md

 let _ = assert : fibonacci 8 === 21
 ```

+What is the time complexity of the hylomorphism-based `fibonacci` function?
+At first sight, it may appear that the complexity is linear because the hylomorphism runs `Natural/fold n`, which iterates a function `n` times.
-The time complexity of the hylomorphism-based `fibonacci` function is linear in `n`, unlike the initial recursive code that was exponential in `n`.
+But actually the complexity is still exponential in `n`, just like the initial recursive code.
-In this case, the conversion to a hylomorphism automatically improved the performance of the recursive algorithm.
+The reason is that the $n$-th iteration works with a data structure of type `P (P (...
+(P Natural) ...))` nested $n$ times.
+With our definition of $P$, that data structure is a binary tree of depth $n$, which stores $2^n$ values of type `Natural`.
+Processing that data structure takes exponential time ($O(2^n)$).

+The HIT algorithm does not magically improve the performance of recursive code.
+It only converts the code into the form of a hylomorphism, which then becomes suitable for implementation in Dhall.
+To improve the asymptotic complexity of the resulting code, one needs to use techniques beyond the scope of this book, such as ["shortcut fusion"](https://ora.ox.ac.uk/objects/uuid:0b493c43-3b85-4e3a-a844-01ac4a45c11b).

 ### Hylomorphisms driven by a Church-encoded template